+Multiple regional Gold and HUREE targets remain for follow up exploration.
 The contact between the Pargee Sandstone and the Killi Killi Formation is a regional-scale unconformity, over 18km of strike within PVW tenure considered prospective for hydrothermal unconformity-related REE mineralisation, examples of which occur across a large part of the Birrindudu Basin (eg. Browns Range, Boulder Ridge).
 The two main prospect areas, Castella and Watts Rise occur 12km apart and are both located close to the contact between the Pargee Sandstone and the Killi Killi Formation.

 PVW have undertaken multiple mineralogical, hyperspectral and metallurgical studies at Castella and Watts Rise.
 The studies confirm the xenotime and florencite host mineralogy as well as identifying important mineral associations.
 Metallurgical studies confirmed the amenability of the Tanami Rare Earth Project to known rare earth ore beneficiation techniques currently being conducted on other heavy rare earth ores within Western Australia and worldwide.
-Multielement assay results and the geochemical investigations on drill results in 2022 have provided PVW geologists with considerable knowledge on the mineralisation system and the pathfinder geochemistry that will assist in exploring for HURREE mineralisation.
+Multielement assay results and the geochemical investigations on drill results in 2022 and 2023 provided PVW geologists with considerable knowledge on the mineralisation system and the pathfinder geochemistry that will assist in exploring for HURREE mineralisation.